notification-system/docs/README.md

 * Turn on the screen (Android only)
 * Unlock the device (Android only)
 * Notification Visual:
-  * Fullscreen - Opens directly to user (Android/Windows only)
+  * Fullscreen - Opens directly to the user (Android/Windows only)
   * Local Notification
 * Vibrate (Android/iOS)
-* Option for manual completion by the accepting user
+* Manual completion by accepting user
-  * User can mark the notification as finished which will remove it from their list of responsibilities
+  * Allows the user to mark notification as complete, removing it from their responsibility list
 * Expiration

 #### Custom Notifications